Feature-Based Software Design Pattern Detection: Study Design

 \subsubsection{Data Collection}

 Existing datasets labelled with design patterns are either too small or not publicly available.
-Therefore, we create a new corpus \textit{DPD$_F$}, which we label with the respective design pattern.
+We have found one publicly available corpus of Java projects called P-MART~\footnote{\url{http://www.ptidej.net/tools/designpatterns/}, verified on 08-10-21}.
+However, we decided to use it as a benchmark corpus.
+Therefore, we create a new corpus \textit{DPD$_F$-Corpus}, which we label with the respective design pattern.
 The aim is to increase the size of the existing corpora and make it publicly available for future researchers.

-We build the new corpus based on the \textit{Github Java Corpus} (GJC)~\citet{Allamanis:2013}, which is the largest publicly available corpus consisting exclusively of open source Java projects collected from GitHub from multiple domains.
+\textbf{DPD$_F$-Corpus:} We build the new corpus exclusively of design patterns from the \textit{Github Java Corpus} (GJC)~\citep{Allamanis:2013}, which is the largest publicly available corpus consisting exclusively of open source Java projects collected from GitHub.
 In total, the GJC contains $2,127,357$ Java files in $14,436$ Java projects.
-As the first step, we remove from this corpus unnecessary files such as unit test cases (JUnit) or user interface files such as HTML, CSS etc., as these files do not normally implement design patterns.
-Next, we select a subset of the GJC projects using the correction of finite population approach~\footnote{\url{https://www.surveysystem.com/sscalc.htm}} to determine the size of the final corpus.
-The final \textit{DPD$_F$} corpus has 1,400 files.
-To ensure that sufficient instances are available for training and testing the machine learning algorithms, we select at least 100 instances for each of the 12 design patterns.
+As the first step, we remove unnecessary files such as unit test cases (JUnit) or user interface files such as HTML, CSS etc. from the GJC, as these files do not normally implement design patterns.
+From the remainder of GJC, we select a subset of the GJC projects using the correction of finite population approach~\footnote{\url{https://www.surveysystem.com/sscalc.htm}, verified on 08-10-21} to determine the size of the final corpus that can be trained by the machine learning classifier.
+The final corpus has 1,300 files and we refer to it as \textit{DPD$_F$-Corpus}.
+To ensure that sufficient instances are available for training and testing the machine learning algorithms, we select exact 100 instances for each of the 12 design patterns (and none labels) as shown in Table~\ref{tab:no_of_instance}.

-\textbf{Benchmark Corpus:} In addition to the \textit{DPD$_F$} coprus, we employ an existing dataset~\citep{Zanoni:2015,Thaller:2019}, which contains 215 files from JHotDraw, JRefactory, JUnit, Apache Nutch, pmd, Eclipse JDT and Apache Ant.
-To avoid the class imbalance problem, we ensure that the benchmark corpus has at least 20 instances for each pattern, which resulted in seven patterns in the benchmark corpus.
+\textbf{Benchmark Corpus:} In addition to the \textit{DPD$_F$} corpus, we employ an existing dataset - P-MART used by benchmark studies~\citep{Zanoni:2015,Thaller:2019}, which contains 4,242 files from 9 projects, which are QuickUML, Lexi, JRefactory, Netbeans, JUnit, JHotDraw, MapperXML, Apache Nutch and PMD.
+On exploring the P-MART we found that it contains uneven number of design patterns and requires surgery to fit for our purpose.
+The P-Mart corpus contains 1,039 files that are labelled as design patterns we plan to identify in this study.
+Table~\ref{tab:P-MART} shows the distribution of 12 design patterns in the P-MART Corpus.
+On exploring the P-MART we found that it contains an uneven number of design patterns as shown in Table~\ref{tab:P-MART}.